 But what injuries can you seek compensation for when you take your slip-and-fall claim to court?
 Below are some common injuries suffered in a slip-and-fall accident:

 Compensation For Slip-and-Fall Injuries

 Once you know who’s responsible for your injuries, you also need to know what you’re owed for a serious injury.
 You shouldn’t have to pay out-of-pocket costs for your recovery.
 The at-fault party should cover the costs of your economic and non-economic damages, or the financial and emotional suffering you experienced because of your accident.

 Your economic damages should cover all the costs of your injuries.
 For example, if you needed medical treatment or missed work to seek treatment, these financial losses should be included in your compensation.

 Non-economic damages can be more complex.
 For example, your injuries may have caused you severe pain.
 But how do you calculate the value of that pain?
-Typically, you need a lawyer to provide the right tools to determine what your non-economic damages are worth.
+Typically, you need a personal injury lawyer to provide the right tools to determine what your non-economic damages are worth.

-Reach Out to a Slip-and-Fall Accident Lawyer
+Reach Out To Our Slip-and-Fall Accident Lawyers

 When you’re hurt because someone else was careless, it can be tough to determine who’s at fault and how they caused your accident.
 Without the right tools, you can even lose your chance to sue and get the compensation you should have received.

 Our lawyers at Albright, Stoddard, Warnick & Albright can help you pinpoint the at-fault party and take your claim to court if they refuse to pay.
 Start with a free consultation, and your attorney can guide you through the claims process and help you get the compensation you’re due.
 When you’re ready to learn more about filing a claim, call 702-854-2791 or fill out our online contact form.